 Leadership is a a skill that is learned, practiced, developed and refined over time.
 Become a better leader by tapping into the unlimited power of collaboration, confidence, and creativity.Train your skills

 Learning from Lean In

-I was one of the lucky ones to meet Sheryl in person and listen to her speak with Karen about the challenges women face in the workplace.
-I could really see the value our Mentoring Circles were providing by giving female colleagues the tools and support they need to push for change.
+I was one of the lucky ones to meet Sheryl in person and listen to her speak about the challenges women face in the workplace.
+I could really see the value our Mentoring Circles Program were providing by giving female colleagues the tools and support they need to push for change.